 Levin was the 65th Ambassador of the United States of America to the Kingdom of the Netherlands from 2009-2011.
 Her parents were Dutch Jews who fled from the Netherlands to Suriname in 1942 and immigrated to the US in 1948, shortly before she was born.

 Ambassador Levin’s prior professional roles include serving as a senior consultant at Res Publica Group, Vice President for External Affairs at the Field Museum, and a legal advisor to the Illinois State Board of Education.
 Her professional career includes 20 years in private practice representing primarily school boards, private and public colleges, and social service agencies.
-Ambassador Levin holds, or has held, numerous board positions with organizations, including the Chicago Council on Global Affairs, WWCI (WTTW-WFMT), the East Bank Club, the Chicago Board of U.S. Bank, DePaul University, the Buck Institute for Research on Aging (Novato, CA), the Foundation for the National Archives (Washington, DC), and the Roosevelt Institute (New York, NY).
-She has served as a member of Chicago’s Host Committee for the 2012 NATO Summit and chaired the Arts Alliance Illinois Board of Directors.
+Ambassador Levin holds, or has held, numerous board positions with organizations, including the Chicago Council on Global Affairs, WWCI (WTTW-WFMT), the Harris Public Policy School of the University of Chicago, the East Bank Club, the Chicago Advisory Board of U.S. Bank, DePaul University, Columbia College Chicago, the Merit School of Music, the Buck Institute for Research on Aging (Novato, CA), the Foundation for the National Archives (Washington, DC), and the Roosevelt Institute (New York, NY).
+She has served as a member of and chaired the Arts Alliance Illinois Board of Directors.

 Ambassador Levin is a graduate of Northwestern University with a degree in Russian language and literature.
 She received her J.D. from Loyola University School of Law.
-She resides in Winnetka, Illinois with her husband, Daniel Levin, Chairman of The Habitat Company and CEO of East Bank Club.
+She holds an honorary LLM from Knox College.
+She resides in Winnetka, Illinois with her husband, Daniel Levin, Chairman of The Habitat Company and is the mother of two children and two grandchildren.